Spring garden bulb planter

 Plant containers filled with aquatic compost, water forget me nots and gravel or stones for submerging onto the ledges inside the pond.

 I also have submerged plants in the deeper centre of the pond, where newts lay their eggs.
-Although my wildlife pond is sited away from large trees and I cover the pond in Autumn to help stop too many leaves drifting in, I always scoop out any excess of leaves before the frogs start to spawn.
-The first frogs started courting in my wildlife pond on Valentine’s Day this year.
+Although my wildlife pond is sited away from large trees and I cover the pond in Autumn to help stop too many leaves drifting in, I always scoop out any excess of leaves before the frogs start to spawn – which can be Valentine’s Day or earlier in some places.
 If you are thinking of creating a wildlife pond from scratch, here is a great guide.

 Frog in my wildlife pond